Alzheimer Disease History

 Alzheimers disease (AD) is...

-Dementia is the loss of cognitive functioning—thinking, remembering, and reasoning—to such an extent that it interferes with a person’s daily life and activities.
+Dementia is the loss of cognitive functioning—thinking, remembering, and reasoning and this loss is to such an extent that it interferes with a person’s daily life and activities.

 Alzheimer Disease History Basics